aelintra/sark6api_L11/docs/auth.md

 # Authentication

 Before you can use the API you must be authenticated.
-Sark65 API uses Laravel Sanctum, which is token based, a little like Github personal-access-tokens.
+Sark65 API uses Laravel Sanctum which, being token based, is a little like Github personal-access-tokens.
 Before you can use the API you must have a Bearer Token.
 You may obtain a token in one of two ways:-

 * an administrator may issue you with a traditional UID/PWD.
 When you authenticate yourself (i.e. login) with the correct credentials then you will be returned a "Bearer Token" which you must supply in the Auth Header for all subsequent calls to the API.